 - Excellent in administrative skills demonstrated through leading and serving in different administrative units of the Faculty and outside of the university; and

 - Socially active in professional networks with a reputation and recognition built through numerous volunteer engagements and by catalysing positive changes.

 Starting with my graduation in 2000, my professional career has continuously been at the University of Moratuwa, Sri Lanka.
 Being in the number one public university for my discipline and subjects, I had no reason to look for another local institute beyond Moratuwa.

-I currently lead the department Curriculum Evaluation and Development Unit (CEDU) of which I have been a member for nearly 10 years as the coordinator of Procurement subject stream.
+I currently lead the department Student Learning Environment and Facilities (SLEF) unit of the department.
+Previously, I lead the department Curriculum Evaluation and Development Unit (CEDU) of which I have been a member for nearly 15 years as the coordinator of Procurement subject stream.
 CEDU is responsible for revising and updating all departmental programmes assuring quality standards and industry relevance.

 Appointed as a Faculty Student Counsellor, I have been entrusted to help students who need assistance and personal advice to overcome troubles and challenges they face which would otherwise affect their successful completion of degree.

 I served as the Director of Undergraduate Studies and chaired the Academic Committee of Faculty of Architecture for three years from 2009.
 I was responsible for administering five undergraduate programmes at the faculty.
 From general administration, my responsibilities extended to advising students on module selection, academic concessions and leave; to develop, contribute to and review university bylaws relevant to student performance, residence and discipline; and to resolve or recommend solutions to the Faculty Board on student issues.